ALFAMAS/qb-multi-css/README.md

 ### [MY DISCORD](https://discord.io/GTShop)

-Add these 2 lines your to Server.cfg.
+### SETUP

-Ensure qb-multicharacter
+- Add these 2 lines your to `Server.cfg`.

-Ensure qb-spawn
+- Ensure qb-multicharacter  &   Ensure qb-spawn

-Done!
+- Done!

-To Change The Logo on Multicharacter Go to qb-multicharacter/html
+To Change The Logo on Multicharacter Go to `qb-multicharacter/html`

-and Replace the qbus-logo.png with the one you want.
+and Replace the `qbus-logo.png` with the one you want.